blocksds/sdk/docs/content/tutorial/advanced/optimizing_code/index.md

 Remember to always profile your code before and after making this kind of changes.
 Optimizing rarely used functions isn't useful.
 Optimizing your most frequently used functions will have a very big effect.

+## 4. ITCM and DTCM

+ITCM and DTCM are very fast memory areas where you can store ARM9 code and variables.
+We learned most things about ITCM and DTCM in chapter [TCM and cache](../../intermediate/tcm_and_cache).
+Check that chapter for more information.

 {{< callout type="error" >}}
 This chapter is a work in progress...